 What We Fund

-We believe all people with disabilities have a right to pursue competitive, integrated employment and live with dignity within our communities.
+Our grantmaking is grounded in the belief that all people with disabilities have a right to pursue competitive, integrated employment and live with dignity within our communities.
 Inclusion in the workplace is the primary focus of our grant funding, which helps people with disabilities find meaningful work and gain independence.

 With the support of our donors, Kessler Foundation changes the lives of people with disabilities.
 The impact is profound.
 People with paralysis stand and walk for the first time.
 Stroke survivors drive again.
 People with multiple sclerosis and traumatic brain injury improve their ability to learn and remember.
 Jobseekers with disabilities find satisfying employment and become self-sufficient.